Mission

 Program Overview

-Electrical Engineering, Computer Engineering, and Musical Audio Engineering encompass the application of mathematics, science, electrical, electronic, and computing technologies to the needs of society.
+Electrical Engineering and Computer Engineering encompass the application of mathematics, science, electrical, electronic, and computing technologies to the needs of society.
 These broad and diverse disciplines touch almost every aspect of people's lives and occupations.
 Typical applications and industries include communication systems such as cellular phones, radio, television, and the internet; audio and recording; the national power grid providing power to industry and residences; solid state lighting; solar energy harvesting; electric vehicles; autonomous vehicles; computer systems, including personal computers and tablets; and the embedded processors, controls, and sensors required in numerous devices we use every day.

 Programs